posener/h2conn/README.md

 Get a connection object that provides [`io.ReadWriteCloser`](https://golang.org/pkg/io/#ReadWriteCloser) interface over an HTTP2 connection, For easy, full-duplex communication.

-> * The returned connection does not implement the deadline functions.

 ## Motivation

 Go has a wonderful HTTP2 support that is integrated seamlessly into the HTTP1.1 implementation.